-You're experiencing a financial hardship, such as reduced income, medical expenses or divorce
+- You're experiencing financial hardship, such as reduced income, medical expenses or divorce

-You owe more on the property than it's worth
+- You owe more on your house than it's worth

-Before any offer can be considered, we'll need to receive a completed Second Lien Release letter for any home equity loan, lines of credit or other debts against the property.
-The closing can only take place after we receive the letter.
+Once you have received the most competitive offer you can get and before we can consider it, we'll need a completed Second-Lien Release for any home equity loan, lines of credit or other debts against the property.
+We can't move forward until we receive this document.

 - Loan and property information